paseo-network/paseo-action-submission/pas/team-call-schedule.md

 ### Introduction
-This RFC proposes the implementation of a regular schedule for team calls within the paseo-network community.
+This PAS proposes the implementation of a regular schedule for team calls within the paseo-network community.
 These calls are aimed at enhancing coordination, communication, and collaboration among team members.
 A set schedule will ensure regular and effective touchpoints for various aspects of the project.

 ### Proposed Schedule:
 The team call schedule will be as follows: